Chapter 1: Little Soldier

 Perhaps she went farther in?

-Continuing slowly, there was only the soft crunch of the horse’s hooves until the mare stopped.
-He looked around, then down.
-He nearly missed the girl.
+He scanned the woods for any movement, as he continued slowly forward.
+A rabbit perked up and dashed away.
+A squirrel barked and scampered up a tree.
+The only other thing he heard was the soft crunch of his horse’s hooves until the mare stopped.
+He glanced down.
 She was right below his steed’s head, almost completely covered in leaves, perfectly still.

-Dismounting, he watched in admiration to see how long she could stay motionless.
+Dismounting, he waited in admiration to see how long she could stay motionless.

 When I was her age, I wouldn’t have lasted a blink.

 She didn’t move, nor make a peep.
-Even knowing where she was, he couldn’t hear her breathe.
-He finally accepted that she’d not give herself away.
-He had to return to camp, so crouched down and looked into the girl's eyes.
+Even knowing where she hid, he couldn’t hear her breathing.
+He finally accepted that she wouldn’t give herself away.
+He needed to return to camp, so he crouched down and looked into the girl's eyes.

 She blinked, but still didn't flinch.